-The company signed a financial settlement on June 23, 2022, with the National Electricity Company to pay the debt owed by it in addition to the interest of delayed payments and installments.
-The agreements also included that the amount due must be paid over (12) equal installments starting from July 2022, noting that the National Electricity Company was committed in paying the installments on their due dates until the date of the audit report (Note 8/a).
+The company signed a financial settlement on June 23, 2022, with the National Electricity Company to pay the debt owed by it in addition to the delayed payments and interest installments.
+The agreements also included that the amount due must be paid over (12) equal installments starting from July 2022, noting that the National Electricity Company was committed in paying the due installments according to the agreement on their due dates and the last installment of the financial settlement agreement was paid during June 2023.
+Amount equivalent to JD 3.2 million remains due from the Samra Electricity Generating Company, which has been pending for several years by the competent courts, so that it will be settled when the final and definitive judgment decision is issued (Note 8/a).